-The dream of The Hip Op-eration Crew is to one day travel to the Bronx in New York where Hip Hop originated.
-Once there, they want to do surprise Flash Mob hip hop performances in the High Schools to show the kids how their urban ancestors have changed the lives of the most unlikely group of people on the other side of the world.
-They want to show that, when you do something positive, no matter how small or seemingly insignificant at the time, you can change people's lives for the better all over the globe.
+Our dream is to one day travel to the Bronx in New York where hip hop originated.
+Once there, we want to do surprise Flash Mob hip hop performances in the schools and youth centres to show the kids how their urban ancestors have changed the lives of the most unlikely group of people on the other side of the world.
+We want to show that, when you do something positive, no matter how small or seemingly insignificant at the time, you can change people's lives for the better all over the globe - even 50 years later!
 Never underestimate what you can contribute to this world!
-It's a big dream, but it is possible.
+It's a big dream for us to get to the Bronx, but it is possible.

 The Hip Op-eration Crew members include four people who use mobility aids, 13 members in their 80s and 90s, many people who are deaf, and one member who is legally blind.
-The average age is 80 years old and there are five men and 17 women in the Crew.
+The average age is 81 years old and there are five men and 17 women in the Crew.

 The group was founded by Billie Jordan in 2012.
 They started off as a Flash Mob in August 2012 doing surprise dance performances around Auckland, New Zealand.
 They were called 'The World's Oldest Flash Mob'.
 The video of their debut performance on 9th August 2012 has over 740,000 hits on YouTube.
 Then in January 2013 Manager Billie Jordan set the group up as an official Hip Hop dance group called ‘The Hip Op-eration Crew’.